FluidGroup/TextureSwiftSupport/README.md

 # TextureSwiftSupport

 TextureSwiftSupport is a support library for [Texture](http://texturegroup.org/)<br>
-It helps writing the code iin Texture with Swift's power.
+It helps writing the code in Texture with Swift's power.

 ## Requirements